Bartosz-D3V/codingChallenges/src/main/java/arraysAndStrings/removeDuplicatedChars/README.md

 # Exercise description
-Write an algorith that will take a String as an argument and return a String with removed duplicated characters.
+Write an algorithm that will take a String as an argument and return a String with removed duplicated characters.

-For insance when passing this String:
+For instance when passing this String:

 "I am great!"